 The helpfulness of blueberries for diarrhea appears to be due to the fact that they contain tannins, which act astringent and reduce the inflammation and fluid secretion of mucous membranes.

-Blueberries contain substances that have antibacterial properties and are a good source of antioxidants and last but not least, berries are a source of soluble pectin.
+blueberries contain substances that have antibacterial properties and are a good source of antioxidants and last but not least, berries are a source of soluble pectin.

 Comments